flesler/hashmap/Readme.md

 Unlike regular objects, keys __won't not be stringified__.
 Numbers and strings won't be mixed, you can pass `Date`'s, `RegExp`'s, DOM Elements, anything! (even `null` and `undefined`)

+If you want to understand better how it works and how are different keys treated, check the (precarious) [tests](https://github.com/flesler/hashmap/blob/master/test/all.js).

 ## TODO's

 * Use a real test framework